 It incorporates a stainless steel handle that allows them to be put in the oven without fear of being damaged (up to temperatures of 220 °C).
-The disadvantage of the handle is that when you use it on a gas stove, it heats up quickly and can burn us if we do not hold it with a pot holder.
+The disadvantage of the handle is that when you use it on a gas stove, it heats up quickly and can burn if you do not hold it with a pot holder.

-- When using these pans to fry food, we have observed that the oil lodges on the edges.
+- When using these pans to fry food, we observed that the oil lodges on the edges.
 Since the surface is convex (convex in the center) and therefore it may not be the best option for preparing tortillas.

 - We have also seen that over time the lower part loses its coppery color, and stains appear that can be difficult to remove.
 However, the inside of the pan is easy to clean and does not require much care.

 ⇒ Elegant finish.

 ⇒ Oven safe.